ThePraeceps/ecoduck-hardware/README.md

 Sets up the modules required for USB OTG gadgets on a fresh installation of Raspbian Stretch

 ## gadget-configure.sh
-Sets up the gadget interfaces on an already setup device
+Sets up three gadgets on a configured device, one for fingerprinting, another for windows, and one for linux/mac

 ## gadget-remove.sh
-Removes the gadget from configured device
+Disables all gadgets from configured device and removes their configuration files

+## patch-kernel.sh
+Generates a modifed dwc2.ko with USB sniffing based on the current kernel version

+## fingerprint-host.sh
+Returns the name of

-## gadget-test.sh
+## gadget-test.py
-Opens terminal, prints "Hello World", used to test gadget keyboard functionality
+Opens terminal, prints "Hello World", pings the Pi and runs nmap on the last IP to request a DHCP lease.
+To be replaced with EDS.

+## Templats folder
+Contains the configuration files for the device